SameeraSan/paidy-restaurant-api-java/README.md

 ### Requirements

-- Java 17
+- JDK 11
-- IDE (IntelliJ)
+- IDE (eclipse)
-- H2 in memory database
+- Maven
-- Container environment (Docker)
+- PostgreSQL
+- Application server (Tomcat)
 - Test tool (Postman)
 ---

 #### How to build

-- Clone the Main branch from  GIT - https://github.com/SameeraSan/Musala_Drone_Task.git
+- Clone the Main branch from  GIT - https://github.com/SameeraSan/paidy-restaurant-api-java
-- Import the project to intelliJ
+- Import the project to eclipse
 - Configure the application.properties (refer application.property Configure section)
 - Update Maven
 - Maven build
+- Create database with the name = **paidy**
+- Run database scripts in **Database_scripts.sql** file under resources

-### application.property Configure
+### Configure

+- server.port=8080(default)

-- server.port=5569
+- database = paidy

-- drone.config.min-battery-level = 25.00
+- db username =
-> Minimum Battery percentage
-- drone.config.preload-db-data = true
+- db password =
-> By enabling this the application will automatically pre-load the medication data into H2 db, otherwise you'll have to insert data manually to Medications table
+- refer SystemConfig class for more configs
 >

-- drone.config.scheduler.enabled=false
-- drone.config.scheduler.interval=5000
-> Will enable the periodic task to check drone battery and the time gap between each cycle
->
-- Database config and h2 database configurations
-> Keep as it is unless you want to change db configs
->
-- H2 Database URL
-> url=jdbc:h2:file:/opt/Musala/DroneApp/m2_db/drone_db
->
-- logging.file.name = /opt/Musala/DroneApp/logs/drone_api_common.log
-> Complete log file name and the location, please change according to the environment
->
-- log.battery.audit.name = /opt/Musala/DroneApp/logs/drone_battery_audit.log
-> A separate log for the periodic task scheduler
->
 ### Once you complete the configuring project you can run the project
-> To run the project you can use either the IDE or the provided docker image, below you can find the docker run instructions
+> To run the project you can use either the IDE or an application server to deploy the restaurant.war file
->
-#### Docker instructions

-- download the docker image from this url - https://drive.google.com/drive/folders/1Dzmew-CZvBaSUrXlmOlZnrdhvQUYNWF3?usp=sharing
-- docker load -i DroneDockerImage.tar\
-- docker run -p **port**:5569 **imageID/name**
-> Give a port to **port**, and give either the imageId or the name to **imageID/name**

 ---